Western Portion of Vandalia Trail

 This four-mile stretch of the Vandalia Trail from Amo to the Hendricks-Putnam County line is part of Indiana’s National Road Heritage Trail – a 150-mile continuous system of multi-use trails that spans the state along the former Pennsylvania/Vandalia railroad corridors.
 The trail system closely follows the Historic National Road (U.S. 40) for most of its route and is designed for bicyclists, pedestrians and in some areas, equestrians.

-The trail surface is now a smooth asphalt surface, perfect for bicyclists and pedestrians to enjoy.
-We will also be installing restrooms on both the Amo and Coatesville trailheads.
+The pedestrian trail surface is asphalt, perfect for bicyclists and pedestrians to enjoy, and there modern restrooms and drinking fountains at both the Amo and Coatesville trailheads.
 Right next to the restrooms are bicycle repair stations and air pumps.